 A simple misunderstanding escalated to an argument.
 Punches were thrown.
 Police were called.
 And now you’ve been charged with assault.
 Call an assault lawyer right away.

 Your first reaction may be to try to talk your way out of it.
 Don’t.

 A Michigan assault charge is a serious crime that carries severe fines and penalties if you are convicted.
 You could be sent to prison and have a felony conviction on your criminal record.

-A Michigan criminal defense attorney can help by defending you against charges of assault.
+A Michigan criminal defense attorney can help in defending you against charges of assault.

 Assault and battery are actually two separate crimes in Michigan.